GENA-OT

 GENA-OT is a technology demonstration CubeSat mission developed by the European Space Agency (ESA) and OroraTech.
 In-Orbit Demonstration/Validation (IOD/IOV) is the practice of testing innovative technologies by flying them in Earth orbit before they can be used on operational space missions.
 GENA-OT is an In-Orbit Demonstration (IOD) of a generic, flexible IOD/IOV satellite platform.
-The launch of GENA-OT is expected in late 2025 on the Falcon 9 flight Transporter-15.
+GENA-OT launched in November 2025 on the Falcon 9 flight Transporter-15 and began its orbital operations.

 Payload

 The satellite payload space has been acquired by the University of the Bundeswehr Munich.
-As part of the research program SeRANIS, the research center SPACE ot the university developed and delivered most of the payloads for GENA-OT.
+As part of the research program SeRANIS, the research center SPACE of the university developed and delivered most of the payloads for GENA-OT.
 One of the other payloads is SpaceRadMon, an instrument for monitoring effects of space radiation on electronic component, developed by ESA and CERN.
+Another payload is the Icarus receiver of the Max Planck Society's ICARUS Initiative for global wildlife tracking from space.